ahgroup/handelgroupwebsite/content/post/2019-02-09-website-update.md

 ---
 title: Website update
-author: Andreas Handel
+authors:
+- andreashandel
+tags: []
+categories: []
 date: '2019-02-09'
+featured: false
+draft: false
 slug: website-update
-categories: []
-tags: []
-image:
-  caption: ''
-  focal_point: ''
 ---

-As part of the switch to Hugo, I finally managed to update the website with some new content!
+I finally managed to update the website with some new content!